mausimus/ShaderBeam/README.md

 If you have a high refresh monitor, you can try the CRT Beam Simulator in browser here: [https://testufo.com/crt](https://testufo.com/crt)

+Flat-panel displays create a lot of blur around moving objects and this technology brings back motion clarity that CRTs had.

-ShaderBeam aims to apply the same effect to your whole desktop, including fullscreen gaming.
+ShaderBeam applies the same effect to your whole desktop, including fullscreen gaming.

 ### Demo